algolia/autocomplete/examples/redirect-url/README.md

-# Autocomplete starter with static data
+# Autocomplete redirect URL with static data

 This example helps you quickly bootstrap a basic Autocomplete with redirect functionality enabled.